Remarks on the Small Cohen-Macaulay conjecture and new instances of maximal Cohen-Macaulay modules: Construction of maximal Cohen-Macaulay modules via the Frobenius map

 \begin{enumerate}[(i)] \item All local rings of $\Proj(R\otimes_KK^{\alg})$ are $F$-pure and generalized Cohen-Macaulay (e.g. $R\otimes_KK^{\alg}$ is $F$-pure and generalized Cohen-Macaulay at each homogeneous non-maximal prime ideal).

-\item Either $\Proj (R)$ is locally factorial (e.g. $R$ is factorial), or $R$ satisfies the Goto-Watanabe condition $(\#)$ (e.g. $R$ is standard or the section ring of an integral ample divisor). \end{enumerate} Then $R$ admits a $\mathbb{Z}$-graded maximal Cohen-Macaulay module. \end{corollary}
+\item Either $\Proj (R)$ is locally factorial (e.g. $R$ is factorial as in Lemma \ref{LemmaFactorialImpliesLocallyFactorial}\ref{itm:ProjFactorial}), or $R$ satisfies the Goto-Watanabe condition $(\#)$ (e.g. $R$ is standard or the section ring of an integral ample (Cartier) divisor). \end{enumerate} Then $R$ admits a $\mathbb{Z}$-graded maximal Cohen-Macaulay module. \end{corollary}

-\begin{proof} We can assume that $R$ has dimension $\ge 4$.
-We show that $X:=\Proj (R)$ admits a maximal Cohen-Macaulay sheaf.
+\begin{proof} Let us show that $X:=\Proj (R)$ admits a maximal Cohen-Macaulay sheaf.
 Then our statement follows from Corollary \ref{CorollaryProjectiveVariety}.
+Without loss of generality, we can assume that $R$ has dimension $\ge 4$.

 For any $K$-scheme $Y$ and any field extension $F/K$, we denote the base change $Y\times_KF$ by the abbreviated notation $Y_{F}$.
 Indeed, $X_{K^{\alg}}=\Proj (R\otimes_KK^{\alg})$.
 Let $\{U_i\}_{i=1}^n$ be an affine cover of $X$ and set $\mathcal{G}:=F_*(\mathcal{O}_{X_{K^{\text{alg}}}})/\mathcal{O}_{X_{K^{\alg}}}$.
-In view of Lemma \ref{LemmaFPureGCMLocal}\ref{itm:FPureGCMLocalPerfectRF}, $\mathcal{G}|_{{U_i}_{K^{\alg}}}=F_*({\mathcal{O}_{U_i}}_{{K^{\alg}}})/\mathcal{O}_{{U_i}_{{K^{\text{alg}}}}}$ is a maximal Cohen-Macaulay sheaf on the affine open subset ${U_i}_{K^{\text{alg}}}$ of $X_{K^{\text{alg}}}$ for each $1\le i\le n$ (because the localization of the finitely generated $K^{\text{alg}}$-algebra ${U_i}_{K^{\alg}}$ at any closed point of ${U_i}_{K^{\alg}}$ has the perfect residue field $K^{\alg}$).
+In view of Lemma \ref{LemmaFPureGCMLocal}\ref{itm:FPureGCMLocalPerfectRF}, $\mathcal{G}|_{{U_i}_{K^{\alg}}}=F_*({\mathcal{O}_{U_i}}_{{K^{\alg}}})/\mathcal{O}_{{U_i}_{{K^{\text{alg}}}}}$ is a maximal Cohen-Macaulay sheaf on the affine open subset ${U_i}_{K^{\text{alg}}}$ of $X_{K^{\text{alg}}}$ for each $1\le i\le n$, because the localization of the finitely generated $K^{\text{alg}}$-algebra ${U_i}_{K^{\alg}}$ at any closed point of ${U_i}_{K^{\alg}}$ has the perfect residue field $K^{\alg}$.
 Thus $\mathcal{G}$ is a maximal Cohen-Macaulay $\mathcal{O}_{X_{K^{\alg}}}$-module.
 Let

 be a presentation of $\mathcal{G}$ (\cite[Corollary 5.18 and Proposition 5.7]{HartshorneAlgebraicGeometry}).
 There is a finite extension $L$ of $K$ containing all coefficients in $K^{\text{alg}}$ appearing in the matrix of some $H|_{{U_i}_{K^{\alg}}}$ for any $1\le i \le n$ (we are assuming the twisted structure sheaves are free on the affine cover).
 Our choice of $L$ enables us to consider the coherent $\mathcal{O}_{X_L}$-module $\mathcal{G}_{L}$ as the cokernel of